hyungkwonko/hyungkwonko.github.io/about/index.md

 layout: page
 ---

-Senior at Hanyang University in South Korea who is studying mathematics, industrial engineering and computer science.
-The goal of life is to become a data scientist who has the real vision and insight.
+Senior at Hanyang University in South Korea who is studying mathematics, industrial engineering, and computer science.
+The goal of life is to become a data scientist who has real vision and insight.
 Currently working on the CRM project at LG electronics.

 Started writing a blog post mainly for the purpose of neatly documenting what I have learned so I can look up whenever it is required.
 Will mainly cover the range from basic CS courses to the state-of-the-art deep learning techniques.

-Currently interested in big data, machine learning, abstract topology and quantum mechanics.
+Currently interested in big data, machine learning, abstract topology, and quantum mechanics.

 [*Download CV.pdf (as of Feb.
 2019)*](https://github.com/hyungkwonko/CV)
 <br/>